Fondue has been around us for a very long time.

 Caution Needed While Cooking Cheese Fondue

 - Cheese fondue is a delicate dish.
-To get your desired texture, use a ceramic or cast-iron container for this purpose.
+To get your desired texture, use a ceramic or cast-iron container and a quality electric fondue pot that equally distributes heat.
 You will need to buy a Sterno for the flame separately.

 3. Chocolate And Dessert Fondue